How to Fix Windows Security Service in services.msc

 When your virus protection is managed by an organization, it often means your device's activity is being monitored.
 This goes beyond simple threat scans.
 The organization may have the ability to see which websites you visit, what applications you run, and even access files stored on your machine.
 This level of access is a significant privacy concern, especially if you use the device for personal tasks.
 Any sensitive, non-work-related data could be visible to your organization's IT administrators.
 This is why having a clear and robust cybersecurity framework is so important, as it defines the boundaries of corporate monitoring and protects both the user and the company.

-Limited Control Over Security Settings
+Losing Control of Your Security Settings

 Another direct result of organizational management is a loss of personal control over your security settings.
 You might find that you're unable to perform a manual scan, add an exclusion for a trusted application, or adjust firewall rules.
 These settings are typically locked to prevent users from accidentally weakening the device's defenses.
 However, this can be frustrating when you need to perform a legitimate task that the policy blocks.
 This lack of control can sometimes lead users to seek workarounds that create new security vulnerabilities, undermining the very policy meant to protect them.
 A responsive IT support team can help find a balance between security and user productivity.